The following article describes methods for determining the resonant

 Early induction measurements.

 The study of coil resonance using induction and field detection is not new.
-In fact, a detailed study of the resonant properties of Tesla transformers: "Zur construction von Teslatransformatoren.
+In fact, a detailed investigation of the resonant properties of Tesla transformers: "Zur construction von Teslatransformatoren.
 Schwingungsdauer und Selbstinduction von Drahtspulen", was published by Paul Drude in 1902.
-As the 20th Century got underway however, political upheaval caused a shift in the international language of science from German to English, the majority of German papers were not translated, and English speakers developed a habit of ignoring everything that was not written in English.
-Consequently, for example, just after the end of World War II, we have Medhurst's 'discovery' that the self-resonance of coils is not affected by the coil former dielectric; despite Drude's careful experimental confirmation of the opposite some 45 years earlier.
+This work was largely ignored by English speakers however, so that, for example, just after the end of World War II, we have Medhurst's work being interpreted to mean that the self-resonance of coils is not affected by the coil former dielectric; despite Drude's careful experimental confirmation of the opposite some 45 years earlier.

 Drude excited his coils using a tuned induction loop energised by an induction coil, and detected resonance and various field patterns using an electrodeless sodium-vapour discharge tube.
 This technique might appear to have provided the basis for the glow-discharge experiments described below; except that I had no idea of the content of Drude's paper when the original investigations took place.
 Instead, my experiments stemmed from the amusing 'magic' trick of lighting neon bulbs and fluorescent tubes using an inductively-loaded HF mobile antenna.